-Join Adam Wilbert for an in-depth discussion in this video Designing for the end user, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Designing for the end user, part of Access 2007: Forms and Reports.

 Throughout this title, I will often refer to the database's end-user.…And I wanted you to take a moment to define who I think this person is and why…they are important to keep at the front of your mind while designing your Forms and Reports.…The end-user isn't anyone specific.…They are more of a theoretical individual that is completely new to your organization.…They may be a new hire or an intern or maybe even your grandmother.
 Somebody…that knows very little about your day- to-day tasks and even less about how to…use Microsoft Access.…As you develop your database application, occasionally put yourself in their…position and look at your workflow as if you are brand-new to it.…

 If you can set up your navigation and data entry and reporting systems tailored…to the end-user, that uninitiated, first- day-on-the-job employee, then you will…be well on your way towards creating a successful application.…

 - Entering and selecting data

 - Printing reports